srconstantin/dispute-resolution/readme.md

 ## TODO

---stop logging out users upon refresh
+--stop navigating to the home page after each refresh

 --allow deleting contacts